-For Agreements with an individual county, DHS requires the Primary Contractor to provide a minimum of 270 days' notice of intent to terminate the Agreement.
-For an Agreement with a Multi-County Entity, DHS requires a minimum of 270 days' notice in the event the Primary Contractor intends to terminate the Agreement and also if one or more counties intend to withdraw from the Multi-County Entity during the Agreement period.
+For Agreements with an individual county, DHS requires the Primary Contractor to provide a minimum of 120 days' notice of intent to terminate the Agreement.
+For an Agreement with a Multi-County Entity, DHS requires a minimum of 180 days' notice in the event the Primary Contractor intends to terminate the Agreement and also if one or more counties intend to withdraw from the Multi-County Entity during the Agreement period.
 The Agreement will remain in effect for the remaining counties who continue to meet Department requirements and the rates will be recalculated accordingly.

-In the event a county or county group intends to release a Request for Proposal (RFP) in order to reprocure a BH-MCO, OMHSAS requires the Primary Contractor to provide written notice.
-The Primary Contractor is required to notify OMHSAS of the selected BH-MCO 270 days before the effective date of the Initial Term of the Agreement between the Primary Contractor and selected BH-MCO unless an exception for good cause has been obtained from OMHSAS.
+In the event a county or county group intends to release a Request for Proposal

+(RFP) in order to reprocure a BH-MCO, OMHSAS requires the Primary Contractor to provide written notice 270 days before the effective date of the Initial Term of the Agreement between the Primary Contractor and selected BH-MCO unless an exception for good cause has been obtained from OMHSAS.